What Is an ESB Smart Meter in Ireland?

-Smart meters work by transmitting real time information to your electricity provider ensuring that you get accurate and detailed billing for your energy consumption.
+Smart meters in Ireland work by transmitting real-time information to your electricity provider, ensuring that you get accurate and detailed billing for your energy consumption.
 There are three different rates for customers using a smart meter, a day rate, a higher peak rate and a lower night rate.
-The incentive is to change your electricity consuming habits in order to avail of the cheaper night rate and thereby reduce your electricity bills.
+The incentive is to change your electricity consuming habits in order to take advantage of the cheaper night rate and thereby reduce your electricity bills.

 What Is a Smart Meter?

-Smart meters are digital devices that track your electricity use and send data to your supplier.
+Smart meters in Ireland are digital devices that track your electricity use and send data to your supplier.

 They provide accurate billing, help you understand your consumption, and allow you to take advantage of cheaper off-peak rates.